Menu

 Day 4: Niigata & Toyama

-We leave the big metropolis behind this morning and take a shinkansen (a super-express bullet train) to the Sea of Japan coast and the stunning Hokuriku region.
+You leave the big metropolis behind this morning and take a shinkansen (a super-express bullet train) to the Sea of Japan coast and the stunning Hokuriku region.
 First stop is the prefecture of Niigata, known for its bountiful nature, fertile soils and rural culture.
 Niigata is also a prolific rice producer, believed to produce Japan’s best.

-Unazuki Onsen (Enraku)
+Unazuki Onsen (Enraku or similar)

 Breakfast, Dinner